 Even by introducing a minimum number of EDI messages for working with orders, deliveries, and reports, the parties achieve the following benefits:

-3PL-companies can generate significant additional profit by optimizing business processes and increasing work efficiency, keep existing customers up to date, and attract new ones.
+3PL-companies can generate significant additional profit by optimizing business processes and increasing work efficiency.

 New opportunity for 3PL companies with EDI2XML

 EDI2XML is a Cloud based B2B integration service provider, focused on EDI and eCommerce integration, since year 2000.